swagger-akka-http/swagger-akka-http/README.md

 [pjfanning/swagger-akka-http-sample](https://github.com/pjfanning/swagger-akka-http-sample) is a simple sample using this project.

-[pjfanning/swagger-akka-http-sample-java](https://github.com/pjfanning/swagger-akka-http-sample-java) demonstrates the experimental Java DSL support in swagger-akka-http 0.10.1.
+[pjfanning/swagger-akka-http-sample-java](https://github.com/pjfanning/swagger-akka-http-sample-java) demonstrates the experimental Java DSL support added in swagger-akka-http 0.10.1.

 The `/test` directory includes an `HttpSwaggerServiceSpec` which uses `akka-http-testkit` to test the API.
 It uses a `PetHttpService` and `UserHttpService` declared in the `/samples` folder.